agoncal/agoncal-training-javaee6-advanced/before/07-Producers/README.md

 Thanks to CDI producers, we can now produce Java EE resources and inject them

-# DOJO - /!\ No Dojo /!\

-# KATA - Produce the EntityManager, FacesContext and a Logger
+# Preparation

+## Check

+* Check the `generate.fsh` script

 ## Generate the CDI ResourceProducer with JBoss Forge

 * Launch JBoss Forge (enter the `$FORGE_HOME/bin/forge` command)
 * Go to the `cdbookstore` directory
 * Execute the `generate.fsh` script with the command `run ../before/07-Producers/generate.fsh`

+# DOJO - Produce the EntityManager, FacesContext and a Logger

 ## Produce and inject the entity manager